Sign In Register

 Safety Score1.0 / 5.0

-Beaufort has an average annual temperature of 64°F (18°C).
+Beaufort enjoys a temperate climate with an average annual temperature of 64°F (18°C).
 Winters average 46°F in January while summers reach 81°F in July.
-Annual precipitation is 55.7 inches.
+The area gets 301 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 55.7 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 40.
+The city sits at an elevation of 13 feet, near sea level.

 Temperature